oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 JADN Interface Definition Language (IDL) is a textual representation of JADN type definitions.
 It replicates the structure of [Section 3.1](#31-type-definitions) but combines each type and its options into a single string formatted for readability.
-The conversion between JSON and JADN-IDL formats is lossless.
+The conversion between JSON and JADN-IDL formats is lossless in both directions.

 The JADN-IDL definition formats are: